Astro-Sean/escatter/README.md

 <p align="center">
   <img src="./eScatter_6563_models.png" alt="Image" width="600">
   <br>
-  <em>Figure 1: An example of *eScatter.py*'s output for the H&alpha; emission line.
+  <em>Figure 1: An example of *escatter*'s output for the H&alpha; emission line.
 Here, an input profile resembling a thin emitting shell traveling at 3000 km/s is used.
 Photons are allowed to travel through a medium with varying optical depths.
 Generally, higher optical depth broadens the emergent profile and shifts the peak towards the blue.
 See <a href="https://arxiv.org/abs/2312.13280">here</a> for how we fit this to an observed H&alpha; profile.</em>
 </p>

 The photon continues to scatter outwards until it reaches an optically thin region.
 Only photons escaping in the observer's hemisphere are considered visible.
 A histogram of these emergent photons forms the spectral profile.